playcanvas/developer.playcanvas.com/content/en/tutorials/light-halos.md

 this.entity.lookAt(this.camera.getPosition());
 ```

 Second, if the halo is marked as `unidirectional` (with a script attribute that we've exposed), then we modify the opacity so that the halo is invisible when it is facing away from the camera.
-In fact we slowy modify the opacity so that it gets more transparent the more it points away from the camera.
+In fact we slowly modify the opacity so that it gets more transparent the more it points away from the camera.

 ```javascript
 // If enabled, unidirectional means the glow fades off as it turns away from the camera